LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/fetch-json/exercises.rst

 JSON
 ----

-1. Which of the following three code snippets is correct JSON?
+1. Which of the following three code snippets is correct JSON syntax?
 Why are the other two options incorrect?

 .. sourcecode:: js